kajoot/S-P-500-Data-Analysis-R/README.md

 - **Features:** Typically includes open, high, low, close prices, adjusted close prices, and trading volume for each date.
 - **Time Range:** [e.g., Jan 2010 to Dec 2024].

-> **Note:** If the dataset is too large to upload, a link to download it is provided instead.

 ---